+PEOPLE Newsletter No. 2 is hot off the press!
 Want to know more about PEOPLE project’s exciting case studies in energy and sustainable living?
 Interested in how students of anthropology, sociology, psychology, and related disciplines, work side by side with mentors from industry and higher education?
 Wondering what Techno-Anthropology is all about?
 And how PEOPLE project is contributing to this year’s Why the World Needs Anthropologists event in Durham, UK?
 We have it covered.

 In the second edition of the PEOPLE Newsletter, we present our first Learning Cycle and the case studies, launched in all four partner countries: Czech Republic, the Netherlands, Slovenia, and United Kingdom.

 We talked with Maja Hojer Bruun, a member of PEOPLE project’s Advisory Board.
 Maja is an associate professor at the Department of Learning and Philosophy of Aalborg University (Denmark), where she is associated with the Techno-Anthropology research group.
 She is exploring technological communities and questions of sociality, democracy, ethics and societal interests in relation to emergent technologies such as robots, drones, smart energy technologies and telecommunication devices.